 September | NewCity plaza | Free

-Get a Taste of Authentic Japanese cuisine from one of city’s most well-known Ramen spot.
+Get a Taste of Authentic Japanese cuisine from one of the city’s most well-known Ramen spot.
 The Chicago Japanese Matsuri hosted by Kizuki Ramen & Izakaya and Japanese Culture Center – 日本文化会館 hosts the annual Japanese summer festival in Lincoln Park.
-Guests of the fest will enjoy authentic Japanese festival foods, cultural performances of Taiko drumming, Shodo/large scale calligraphy, Traditional Martial Arts, Sumi-e ink painting, Cosplay contests, interactive cultural booths and much more.
+Guests of the fest will enjoy authentic Japanese festival foods, cultural performances of Taiko drumming, Shodo/large-scale calligraphy, Traditional Martial Arts, Sumi-e ink painting, Cosplay contests, interactive cultural booths, and much more.
 For more information on this event, visit the festival website here.

 6. Sangria Festival

 August | Humboldt Park | 3021 W Division St. | $25 – $100